Post-Free Agency 2025 Fantasy Football Rankings

 1. Saquon Barkley, Philadelphia Eagles

 Joining the exclusive club of 2,000-yard rushers, Barkley racked up an additional 499 rushing yards in four playoff games.
-Yes, he set a career low in receptions (2.1) per game and Jalen Hurts (14) had more rushing touchdowns than Barkley (career-high 13).
-That said, he has an elite combination of speed and power, runs behind an elite offensive line and plays with talented wideouts, who help to keep opposing defenses honest.
+Yes, he set a career low in receptions (2.1) per game and Jalen Hurts had more rushing touchdowns (14) than Barkley (career-high 13).
+That said, he has an elite combination of speed and power, runs behind an elite offensive line and plays with talented wideouts, who keep opposing defenses honest.

 2. Bijan Robinson, Atlanta Falcons

 You could argue that Robinson (not Barkley) should be the RB1 in 2025 fantasy football drafts.
 The 23-year-old running back racked up 1,887 scrimmage yards and scored 15 total touchdowns on 365 touches including 61 receptions.
+From Week 6 on, Robinson averaged more fantasy points per game (21.1) than all other running backs.
+During that 12-game span, he averaged 19.8/97.6 rushing, 3.6/23.3 receiving and scored 14 total touchdowns.

 3. Jahmyr Gibbs, Detroit Lions